philippoehrlein/typo-and-paste/README.md

 ### Adding the Button

-In Kirby 5, the **Typo & Paste** button can be customized to appear in specific views of the panel toolbar by configuring view buttons.
-In Kirby 4, the button is automatically visible in all panel views without any additional configuration.
+In Kirby 5, the **Typo & Paste** button can be customized to appear in specific views of the Panel toolbar by configuring view buttons.
+In Kirby 4, the button is automatically visible in all Panel views without any additional configuration.

-To enable the **Typo & Paste** button in the Kirby panel, you can configure it in two ways:
+To enable the **Typo & Paste** button in the Kirby Panel, you can configure it in two ways:

 1. **Blueprint Configuration**: Add the button directly to the blueprint: